-States and Tribes may use APHIS' tag management data system (AIMS or future systems that replace AIMS functions) to maintain NUES tag distribution records; however, this is not required by the current regulation.
-The use of AIMS does require the use of either a LID or PIN for any distribution records entered into AIMS but eliminates the need for further records management of tag distribution.
+States and Tribes may use the AIMS to maintain NUES tag distribution records.
+The use of the AIMS requires the use of either a LID or PIN for each distribution record entered into AIMS.

-More specific details on the administration of NUES ear tags are available in Veterinary Services (VS) Guidance 10000.1: Distribution and Use of Official Identification Ear Tags with Numbers Conforming to the National Uniform Ear tagging System (4/13/2014).
+More specific details on the administration of NUES ear tags are available in Veterinary Services (VS) Guidance 10000.1: Distribution and Use of Official Identification Ear Tags with Numbers Conforming to the National Uniform Eartagging System (4/13/2014).